15 Tip Guide to Creating Marketing Content that Resonates with Customers

 5. Content Is for Branding, Not for Sales

-If your audience is not in a buying mood, then any form of sales pitches will not work.
+If your audience is not in a buying mood, then any form of sales pitch will not work.
 Offer customers information and answers instead.
 Give them the knowledge they seek and prove that you are an expert in your field.
 They will later associate that expertise and authority with your products and services.

 6. The Principle of Authority